0xDBFB7/fluorescence_photon_counting/README.md

 Argon-gas lasers emit several closely-spaced lines in the visible spectrum, the most prominent of which is at 488 nm.

-Cyan diode lasers emitting at 488 nm are SHARP GH04850B2G appears to be obsolete.
+Cyan diode lasers emitting at 488 nm can be found on surplus markets.
+Modules using SHARP GH04850B2G diode are available, although this appears to be obsolete.

 Due to their coherent emission, eye protection or suitable interlocks are important when working with lasers.
 (Are tightly filtered LEDs